Greg Miller (animator)

-Greg Miller is an American animator, cartoonist, and storyboard artist.
+Greg Miller is an American animator, cartoonist, writer, storyboard artist, and composer.
 His art style is based on the animation style of Schoolhouse Rock!, which was used in his own television series, Whatever Happened to...
-Robot Jones?, airing on Cartoon Network from 2002 to 2003 and his short film, The Wizzard of Krudd, a canceled Nickelodeon short featuring the voice of Devon Workheiser as the protagonist.
+Robot Jones?, airing on Cartoon Network from 2002 to 2003 and his short film, The Wizzard of Krudd, a canceled Nickelodeon short featuring the voice of Devon Werkheiser as the protagonist.
 He worked on the production of Shrek the Third and Monsters vs. Aliens as the additional storyboard artist.
-His recent credits include being a storyboard artist, writer, animator, and character designer on Secret Mountain Fort Awesome, Gravity Falls, and Uncle Grandpa.
+His recent credits include being a storyboard artist, writer, animator and character designer on Secret Mountain Fort Awesome, Gravity Falls and Uncle Grandpa.

 Early life and education

-Miller grew up in Upper St. Clair, Pennsylvania near Pittsburgh.
+Miller grew up in Upper St. Clair, Pennsylvania, near Pittsburgh.
 He graduated from Upper St. Clair High School in 1992 and went on to attend the University of the Arts in Philadelphia.
 While there, he earned an internship at Hanna-Barbera that would eventually lead him to drop out of college after receiving a job offer to work on Dexter's Laboratory.